Instant phone access when you land – avoiding high roaming and call charges.

 ALSO: Buying a local SIM also means I’d be on a local telephone network, so calling back home (other than via a web based app) costs a small fortune!
 E-SIMS, the obvious alternative, have similar issues and are primarily designed for data.

-Option 1 – Vodafone Worldwide SIM
+Option 3 – Vodafone Worldwide SIM

-So a while ago I decided on an alternative way of doing this that works for me.
-Simply by using a second phone with a “pay-as-you-go” Vodafone SIM permanently installed in it.
-I simply buy an “Around-The-World-Extra” for the period I am travelling and hop straight on when I land.
+Then I bought an “Around-The-World-Extra” for the period I am travelled, and hop straight onto it when I land.
 They are for sale for 8 and 15 days.

 Its NOT the cheapest way of doing it, but does mean that I get 100-200 minutes of phone use (to the UK and all LOCAL country numbers), together with a large number of texts and somewhere between 2GB and 4GB of data dependent on plan (8 day or 15 day).